UTKcataloging/mods_to_rdf/docs/source/contents/4_draft_mapping.rst

 Decision
 ^^^^^^^^

-We will use `edm:hasType` instead of `dcterms:format` in order to accommodate form values without a URI.
-We need to move all of the form values over, so using `edm:hasType` will make sure that we bring every form term regardless of whether it is defined as a URI or a literal.
+We will use :code:`edm:hasType` instead of :code:`dcterms:format` in order to accommodate form values without a URI.
+We need to move all of the form values over, so using :code:`edm:hasType` will make sure that we bring every form term regardless of whether it is defined as a URI or a literal.

 Here's an `example record - gamble:1 <https://digital.lib.utk.edu/collections/islandora/object/gamble%3A1/datastream/MODS/view>`_